beaujeant/beaujeant.github.io/AppSec101/cpu.md

 |   `0101`    | `0257`  |
 |   `....`    | `....`  |

 So, why using base 16 and not 10 you may ask.
-Their are multiple reasons but the main ones are:
+There are multiple reasons but the main ones are:

-* It is easier to convert binary number in hexadecimal and the other way around.
+* It is easier to convert a binary number in hexadecimal and the other way around.
 Four binary values can always be represented with one hexadecimal value.
 So this means if you want to convert from hexadecimal to binary, you first need to chunk the number character by character and convert them in their respective 4 binary values.
 * This is related to the first reason, but hexadecimal value aligns with its binary equivalent.
 For instance, the number 9 (decimal) is 1001 in binary.
 One symbol in decimal for four symbols in binary.
 Now the number 12 (decimal) is 1100 in binary.
 Two symbols in decimal but still four symbols in binary.
 Now 18 (decimal) is 10010 in binary.
 Two symbols in decimal and 5 in binary.
 All this long example to explain that there is not a direct correlation with the amount a symbol in decimal and binary.
 However, since both hexadecimal and binary are bases that are powers of 2, it all aligns.
 1-4 symbols in binary will always be 1 symbol in hexadecimal.
 5-8 symbols in binary will always be 2 symbols in hexadecimal, etc.

 ![Bin to Hex](resources/images/bin-hex.gif)

-This might not seems interesting at first sight, but with experience, you will notice hexadecimal comes handy.
+This might not seem interesting at first sight, but with experience, you will notice hexadecimal comes handy.

 > __Note__: Hex (short for hexadecimal) values are usually represented with a leading `0x`.
-For instance the binary `10100100` in hex would be `0xa4`.
+For instance, the binary `10100100` in hex would be `0xa4`.

 Data types